 - Thailand does require it to be registered at the same local register where the marriage is to be registered.

-Prenuptial agreements executed outside of Thailand cannot be enforced within the country.
-In order for the properties to be properly assigned in case of marriage dissolution then the couple must execute and register another prenuptial agreement in Thailand.
+Thai Prenuptial agreements executed outside of Thailand cannot be enforced within the country.
+In order for the properties to be properly assigned in case of marriage dissolution then the couple must execute and register another Thai prenuptial agreement.

 In case of concerns, the foreign individual may choose to approach either or both a reputable lawyer with international experience on marital law and or the legal department of his embassy.
 Problems on legalization of documents may also be avoided or addressed when the latter option is considered since Thailand is not a signatory of the Hague Convention on the Legalization of Foreign Public Documents.